HeZhang1994/weibo-crawler/README.md

 # Weibo Data Crawling
-This is the Python code for crawling posts and images of one specific user.
+This is the Python code for crawling posts and images of one specific Weibo user.

 The main code is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.